Essays

 Case Study Essays by Discipline: Business, Nursing, Psychology, and Education

 While the core methodology of case study essays is consistent across disciplines, the specific conventions, analytical frameworks, and assessment expectations vary significantly.
-Understanding your discipline’s case study norms is just as important as understanding the general methodology — because discipline-specific case studies have developed their own standards, reporting requirements, and analytical traditions.
+Understanding your discipline’s case study norms is just as important as understanding the general methodology.

 Business Case Studies

-Business case studies are the most widely written type of case study essay at undergraduate level in the US and UK.
-Harvard Business School, which has maintained the world’s largest library of business cases since the 1920s, uses case studies as the primary teaching method in its MBA program — a model followed by business schools including London Business School, INSEAD, Wharton, and MIT Sloan.
-Business case studies typically analyze organizational decision-making, market strategy, competitive dynamics, or management challenges, using frameworks like SWOT, PESTLE, and Porter’s Five Forces.
+Harvard Business School, which has maintained the world’s largest library of business cases since the 1920s, uses case studies as the primary teaching method in its MBA program.
+Business case studies typically analyze organizational decision-making, market strategy, competitive dynamics, or management challenges.
 The key expectation in most UK and US business programs is a clear recommendations section — not just analysis of what happened, but evidence-based practical recommendations for what the organization should do.
-Mastering marketing strategies through case study analysis is how most marketing students at US and UK universities build practical strategic reasoning skills.

 Nursing and Health Science Case Studies

 Nursing case studies focus on specific patient presentations, clinical decision-making, or care pathway analysis.
-They are typically structured around the clinical encounter: presenting symptoms, diagnosis, intervention, and outcome.
-Nursing assignments increasingly require students to demonstrate evidence-based practice — connecting clinical decisions to the research literature.
 For published medical case reports, the CARE guidelines from the EQUATOR Network set the reporting standard: they require patient demographic data, clinical timeline, diagnostic assessment, intervention, outcomes, and patient perspective.
-At institutions like Johns Hopkins University, University College London Hospital, and King’s College London, nursing and medical students use case studies both as learning tools and as contributions to professional practice literature.
+Ethical management of personal information is required by the American Psychological Association Ethics Code and the British Psychological Society Code of Ethics.

 Psychology Case Studies